-- 283 students from Sedgwick County are currently studying at KU Medical Center
+- 282 students from Sedgwick County are studying at KU Medical Center.

 - Wichita is home to one of three University of Kansas School of Medicine campuses.
 Until 2011, the Wichita Campus provided hands-on, clinical training to about 110 third- and fourth-year medical students.
 In the fall of 2011, the Wichita Campus expanded to a full four-year campus.
 Read more about the KU School of Medicine expansion in Wichita.

-- 30 K-12 students in Sedgwick County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.
+- 18 high school students in Sedgwick County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
+These events were hosted by the University of Kansas Area Health Education Center.

 - Sedgwick County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD,, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.